-Pursuant to the terms of the First/First-and-a-Half Lien Intercreditor Agreement, at any time at which obligations under the Senior Secured Facilities and any other senior priority obligations, including the First Lien Notes, the 9.0% First Lien Notes and Senior Secured Notes, are outstanding, the intercreditor agent thereunder will determine the time and method by which the security interests in the collateral will be enforced.
+Pursuant to the terms of the First/First-and-a-Half Lien Intercreditor Agreement, at any time at which obligations under the Senior Secured Facilities and any other senior priority obligations, including the First Lien Notes and Senior Secured Notes, are outstanding, the intercreditor agent thereunder will determine the time and method by which the security interests in the collateral will be enforced.
 The trustee and collateral agent for the 1.5 Lien Notes will not be permitted to enforce the security interests even if an event of default under the indenture governing the 1.5 Lien Notes has occurred and the obligations thereunder have been accelerated except (a) in any insolvency or liquidation proceeding, as necessary to file a claim or statement of interest with respect to such notes or (b) as necessary to take any action in order to create, prove, preserve, perfect or protect (but not enforce) its rights in the junior priority liens.
-After all obligations under the Senior Secured Facilities and any other senior priority obligations, including the First Lien Notes, the 9.0% First Lien Notes and Senior Secured Notes, have been discharged in full, if an event of default under the indenture governing the 1.5 Lien Notes has occurred and the obligations have been accelerated, the trustee and collateral agent for the 1.5 Lien Notes (for so long as they remain secured) in accordance with the provisions of the applicable indenture and the security documents will distribute all cash proceeds (after payment of the costs of enforcement and collateral administration) of the collateral received by it under the security documents for the ratable benefit of the holders of the 1.5 Lien Notes.
+After all obligations under the Senior Secured Facilities and any other senior priority obligations, including the First Lien Notes and Senior Secured Notes, have been discharged in full, if an event of default under the indenture governing the 1.5 Lien Notes has occurred and the obligations have been accelerated, the trustee and collateral agent for the 1.5 Lien Notes (for so long as they remain secured) in accordance with the provisions of the applicable indenture and the security documents will distribute all cash proceeds (after payment of the costs of enforcement and collateral administration) of the collateral received by it under the security documents for the ratable benefit of the holders of the 1.5 Lien Notes.

-In addition, the First/First-and-a-Half Lien Intercreditor Agreement provides that, so long as there are obligations under the Senior Secured Facilities or any other senior priority obligations, including the First Lien Notes, the 9.0% First Lien Notes and Senior Secured Notes, outstanding, (1) the holders of such senior priority obligations may direct the intercreditor agent under the First/First-and-a-Half Lien Intercreditor Agreement to take actions with respect to the collateral (including the release of collateral and the manner of realization) without the consent of the holders of the 1.5 Lien Notes, (2) CEVA may require the First/First-and-a-Half Lien Intercreditor Agreement to be amended, without the consent of the intercreditor agent, the trustee, the collateral agent and the holders of the 1.5 Lien Notes, to secure additional extensions of credit and add additional secured creditors so long as such modifications do not expressly violate the provisions of the Senior Secured Facilities or the applicable indenture and (3) the holders of such senior priority obligations may change, waive, modify or vary the security documents without the consent of the holders of the 1.5 Lien Notes, provided that any such change, waiver or modification does not materially adversely affect the rights of the holders of those notes and not the other secured creditors in a like or similar manner.
+In addition, the First/First-and-a-Half Lien Intercreditor Agreement provides that, so long as there are obligations under the Senior Secured Facilities or any other senior priority obligations, including the First Lien Notes and Senior Secured Notes, outstanding, (1) the holders of such senior priority obligations may direct the intercreditor agent under the First/First-and-a-Half Lien Intercreditor Agreement to take actions with respect to the collateral (including the release of collateral and the manner of realization) without the consent of the holders of the 1.5 Lien Notes, (2) CEVA may require the First/First-and-a-Half Lien Intercreditor Agreement to be amended, without the consent of the intercreditor agent, the trustee, the collateral agent and the holders of the 1.5 Lien Notes, to secure additional extensions of credit and add additional secured creditors so long as such modifications do not expressly violate the provisions of the Senior Secured Facilities or the applicable indenture and (3) the holders of such senior priority obligations may change, waive, modify or vary the security documents without the consent of the 1.5 Lien Notes of such senior priority adversely affect the rights of the holders of those notes and not the other secured creditors in a like or similar manner.

-10.4 First/Junior Lien Intercreditor Agreement
+9.4 First/Junior Lien Intercreditor Agreement

-The trustee and collateral agent under the indentures that govern the First Lien Notes, the 9.0% First Lien Notes and Senior Secured Notes are parties to a Lien Subordination and Intercreditor Agreement (the "First/Junior Lien Intercreditor Agreement") with the trustees and collateral agents for the 1.5 Lien Notes and PIK Notes and Credit Suisse, as intercreditor agent thereunder, which establishes the relative rights of the creditors under the Senior Secured Facilities, the First Lien Notes, the 9.0% First Lien Notes and Senior Secured Notes, and the 1.5 Lien Notes, on one hand, and the PIK Notes, on the other hand.
+The trustee and collateral agent under the indentures that govern the First Lien Notes and Senior Secured Notes are parties to a Lien Subordination and Intercreditor Agreement (the "First/Junior Lien

+Intercreditor Agreement") with the trustees and collateral agents for the 1.5 Lien Notes and PIK Notes and Credit Suisse, as intercreditor agent thereunder, which establishes the relative rights of the creditors under the Senior Secured Facilities, the First Lien Notes and Senior Secured Notes, and the 1.5 Lien Notes, on one hand, and the PIK Notes, on the other hand.